Content marketing generates over three times more leads than traditional outbound marketing and it costs 62% times less.

 - Buyer journey stage

 After reviewing the snapshot of your content’s performance metrics in your content audit template, you can implement the following 3 steps according to the quality of content:

-Some topics and themes might get outdated, and instead of deleting them you can give them some more love and update according to the latest trends or available information.
+Some topics and themes might get outdated, and instead of deleting them you can give them some more love and update them according to the latest trends or available information.

-If there is a piece in your content inventory that is not worth updating, it is probably a good idea to delete instead of keeping them in the dark corners of your website.
+If there is a piece in your content inventory that is not worth updating, it is probably a good idea to delete it instead of keeping them in the dark corners of your website.

 5. Revisit your content on a regular basis

 So, now you are finally done with your content marketing audit.
 What’s next?